 Awards are made on the basis of academic record and scholarly promise.
 Factors used in determining this aid include the applicants’ transcripts, letters of recommendation, test scores, and academic backgrounds.
 Financial need is not a factor.

-Every recipient of financial aid offered by the Graduate School receives, with their award letter, a brochure containing the rules and guidelines for Graduate School financial aid.
-The rules and guidelines for assistantships and scholarships are also available online.
-The brochure covers topics such as responding to the offer, reapplying for aid, and handling involuntary termination procedures.
+Every recipient of financial aid offered by the Graduate School is notified of the rules and guidelines for Graduate School financial aid.
+The rules and guidelines for assistantships and scholarships are available online.
+This document covers topics such as responding to the offer, reapplying for aid, and handling involuntary termination procedures.
 Acceptance of the offer of financial aid implies knowledge of the rules and guidelines covering such aid, and aid recipients will be held accountable for complying with those rules and guidelines.

 Assistants work approximately twenty hours per week in their departments.
 Outside employment is not allowed without written permission of the student’s adviser and the Graduate School.
 Assistants receive stipends and full tuition scholarships.